trungk18/trungk18.github.io/_posts/2018-01-23-uncaught-type-error.md

 3. Helper function

-We will write simple helper function that does nothing else but calling a provided function in a try/catch block.
+We will write a simple helper function that does nothing else but calling a provided function in a try/catch block.
 With the support of [ES6 Arrow function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions), we can call the helper function in just a one-line callback.

 ```javascript
 var obj = {};